SymfonyCasts/tailwind-bundle/doc/index.rst

     symfonycasts_tailwind:
         config_file: 'tailwind.config.js'

-If you include any other files containing classes to be detected outside the default directories, like the ``symfony/twig-bridge``'s `Tailwind CSS form theme <https://symfony.com/doc/current/form/tailwindcss.html>`_ untouched from the ``vendor`` directory, for instance, after changing your Twig configuration like this:
+If you include any other files containing CSS classes that are located outside of the default directories, for example, in the ``vendor/`` directory like the `Tailwind CSS form theme <https://symfony.com/doc/current/form/tailwindcss.html>`_ from the ``symfony/twig-bridge`` package, then after changing your Twig configuration:

 .. code-block:: yaml